phonkee/vcontext/README.md

     assert context['result.0.user.username'] == 'phonkee'
     assert context['status'] == 200

+If the data is not found, KeyError is raised on part of item that was not found.
+Context provides `get` method where you can specify default value if value is not found.

-Key can have multiple parts.
+Item can have multiple parts.
 Rules are following:
-* string - access to dictionary key or object attribute
+* string - access to dictionary item or object attribute
 * integer - access to list item
 * first part must be string (since Context is a dictionary)